renesas/iot-reference-rx/Getting_Started_Guide.md

 * <https://www.renesas.com/search?keywords=r20an7037>

+About how to run this demo, see the chapter *2.
+Prerequisites* in preceding application note.

-When running this demo, please enable [Settings of RX Smart configrater](#settings-of-rx-smart-configrater) before generating code with RX Smart configrater.
+When running this demo, please enable [Settings of RX Smart Configurator](#settings-of-rx-smart-configrater) before generating code with RX Smart Configurator.

 ---